Tiim/obsidian-attendance/README.md

 ### Code from other plugins

-This plugin uses snippets from the following plugins:
+This plugin is inspired and uses code from the following plugins:

 * Obsidian Dataview